shruk/FirstVScodeProject/readme.txt

 15: git push origin master (git push to remote)
 16: git branch -a to display all branches
 17. git diff master origin/master to display diff between local and remote
+18: make some change and save again. you can see the left gutter with color coded sign to indicate change.
+19: go to git window and under the changes file, you can double click the file to view the differences between original and the change.